IAP BOOK SERIES

 (c) include diversity components of the learners targeted (disability, rurality, migrancy, religious minority, refugee, girl-child, etc.)

 (d) answer the overarching question that this volume grapples with: “Have educational outcomes improved for targeted learners as a result of these efforts?” or, have they?

 Note: The chapters must be built upon original research by the authors.

-We hope you consider this scholarly contribution as an opportunity for you to provide researchers, practitioners and policy-makers with knowledge that will enhance the quality of their scholarship and services to persons with exceptionalities with whom they work.
+We hope you consider this scholarly contribution as an opportunity for you to provide researchers, practitioners and policy-makers with knowledge that will enhance the quality of their scholarship and services to persons with whom they work.

 As you know, there are no widespread sources of exemplary research in Africa, the Caribbean and the Middle East.
 As such, though we have developed a list of distinguished potential contributors for the chapters, we realize that there are persons doing excellent work in these disciplines whom we have not included in this invitation.
 So, we welcome suggestions from you of others whose work we should consider.
 Please forward to us their contacts or invite them to serve as co-authors with you.

 Knowing that you are very busy, we have established time lines that will hopefully allow you to contribute to this book.
 Dates and associated tasks are outlined below.